Before YouTube Premium became a thing, there was YouTube Red.

 YouTube Red’s Annual Subscribers

 YouTube Red’s future was looking bright.
-It launched at a time when people are biting the concept of premium subscriptions.
+It launched at a time when people are biting at the concept of premium subscriptions.

 At that time, many consumers are willing to shell out a hefty sum to get a daily dose of entertainment, let alone from one of their go-to social media sites.